tappytaps/docker-ejabberd/kubernetes/README.md

 Ejabberd + Kubernetes

 After some googling around, I scratched my head for why there isn't any documented steps to get Ejabberd working with K8s.
-For that reason after some research.
-I was abled to setup those two together quite easily.
-Thanks to the awesome rroemhild/ejabberd docker image.
+For that reason after some sweeting, I was abled to setup those two together quite easily.
+Thanks to the awesome rroemhild/ejabberd docker image and all the scripts already created around that image.

+Because Kubernetes needs the image pre-built with the scripts and modification I made.
+I built a different image available as ccpereira/ejabberd-k8s:0.0.1

+I would if approved, suggest rroemhild to later add that to the main branch.

+New environment variable:

+EJABBERD_AUTO_JOIN_CLUSTER: true/false

+New script

+I changed the script from the docker-compose-cluster example:

+  100_ejabberd_join_cluster.sh

+Some other changes:
+  base_functions.sh
+  functions.sh
+  run.sh
+s

-There is probably a better and different way to set them together.
-And quite frankly, I'm not an expert on either one. so stick with me please.
+There is probably a better ways to set them together.
+And quite frankly, I'm not an expert on either one, but I thought, maybe someone won't waste researching all over, and will improve that implementation instead.
+So stick with me please.

 Step 1 - The environment